bishrtabbaa/aws-ipam-monitor-app/README.md

 ### Deploy SAM app to AWS

-Use deployment parameter values for the `region`, `IpamUsageThreshold`, and `IpamSnsTopic` that are appropriate for your environment and use case.
+Use deployment parameter values for the `region`, `IpamUsageThreshold`, `IpamSnsSubject`, and `IpamSnsTopic` that are appropriate for your environment and use case.
 It is likely that this solution will reside where you already setup IPAM for your AWS Organization in the management (parent) account.
 ```
 sam deploy --guided --capabilities CAPABILITY_NAMED_IAM --debug